 Trained in sand tray therapy, non-directive play therapy, somatic attachment therapy, Hakomi (including Hakomi Trauma-focused training), guided imagery, mindfulness, DBT, modern psychoanalytic theory, and Ecotherapy

 Developed curriculum for individuals learning how to love their bodies through deep listening, connecting with nature, and undoing toxic beliefs and negative self-talk

-Fees & Insurance: My fee is $175 for 50 minutes.
+Fees & Insurance: My fee is $200 for 50 minutes.
 My sliding scale spots are extremely limited and are reserved for those interested in psychoanalysis and do not have access to financial resources.
 I do not accept insurance, but I can provide you with a receipt to send to your PPO for possible reimbursement.
-Call me for more information and we can discuss your needs and whether I can help walk you through this process to try and make therapy with me more affordable for you.
+Call me for more information and we can discuss your needs and whether I can help.

 Accessibility: Though my primary office is not wheelchair accessible, with advance notice I can arrange to meet you in an accessible office space.

 Safer Space: As a white, able-bodied, cisgender woman, I work to be conscious of my privilege and the ways in which I am allowed to move freely, and not so freely, in the world.
 I am aware that racism, sizeism, ableism, ageism, and sexism (among many others) exist in a deep and long-standing way in this world and thus can emerge in our therapeutic dyad.
 It is my commitment to you that if you self-identify as a member of any non-dominant or marginalized social, political, sexual, economic, ethnic, or spiritual community or culture, I will work to be conscious, respectful, and aware in my work with you.